MarufZak/study-logs/nodejs-design-patterns/README.md

 - Example
   Note that the response is an object, instance of `http.ServerResponse`, and also a `Writable` stream.

+  If you test this in browser, note that browser might choose to buffer the chunks.

   ```jsx
   import { createServer } from "http";
   import Chance from "chance";